gpapadog/DAPSm/README.md

 If the investigator has a prior belief of the relative importance of propensity score similarity and distance in the matching, DAPSm could be fit with fixed w expressing these beliefs.

-For example, in the toyData2 data set, one could fit DAPSm with $w = 0.7$ by performing
+For example, in the toyData2 data set, one could fit DAPSm with w = 0.7 by performing

 ```
 daps <- DAPSest(toyData2, out.col = 2, trt.col = 1, caliper = 0.3,